 Prolonged loss of communications in extraordinary circumstances

-For longer term situations, gaining access to vital information and communications may become more problematic.
+For longer-term situations, gaining access to vital information and communications may become more problematic.
 First of all, electronic communications require electricity.
-Long term disruptions to the electrical distribution system could occur by either natural or man made events.
+Long-term disruptions to the electrical distribution system could occur by either natural or man-made events.
 When those events happen, those that are prepared will be in a better position to survive if not thrive.
-Things like ad hoc computer networks and amateur radio can facilitate two way communications.
+Things like ad hoc computer networks and amateur radio can facilitate two-way communications.
 In order to use amateur radio, one needs to get a license first.
 This is a pretty easy thing to do and most other amateur radio operators won’t talk to you without a valid call sign.
-Not only will they not talk to you, they will likely track you down and report you to the FCC.
+Not only will they not talk to you, but they will also likely track you down and report you to the FCC.
 That is the nature of the hobby, like it or don’t.

-Amateur radio set ups can be very simple and not terribly expensive.
-An used HF radio can be purchased on eBay for a moderate sum.
+Amateur radio setups can be very simple and not terribly expensive.
+A used HF radio can be purchased on eBay for a moderate sum.
 A simple multiband vertical antenna will serve general purposes.
 For those that are interested in HF Link, a newer radio will work better.

 - 900 MHz: lower speed data rates, long haul, good to moderate building and vegetation penetration